Prismism0/Multi-Track-Drifting-Turrets/README.md

 ![](https://lh3.googleusercontent.com/y8Npiiv31MbN2NiBdtXcerqDe0-SC6EZXwgrgppFSjg-sBxncvL7qd_mOT1LhV2xenDFez0=s85)

 ### NOTE:
-This plugin currently only works in  single-player. **When in multiplayer, only the HOST will hear any music** (doesn't matter who is playing Engineer).
+This plugin is a client-side plugin. **When in multiplayer, only players that have this plugin will hear the music.** (doesn't matter who is playing Engineer).

 ## What this plugin does